Watch Me Play

 What Your Child Will Achieve

-In this program we develop your child’s basic manipulation, locomotion and stability skills for sport.
+In this programme we develop your child’s basic manipulation, locomotion and stability skills for sport.
 We introduce the concept of dealing with a desired outcome.

 Hear from a Parent